shivam-880/dmv-consul-reactjs/README.md

 ## Dependencies
 - **NPM**: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - **Consul**: This application requires an already running Consul instance to which all the nodes and services are already registered to.
+Please refer this [README](https://github.com/codingkapoor/stage-deployment-configs) so as to bring up a deployment model.

 ## Start (In Dev)
 ```